III A Man

 cher, consultant, contractor, specialist, manager, executive, executioner and owner.

-b6,1,2) Number of acting persons ranges from sole individual to community of nations.
+b6,1,2) Number of acting persons in a case ranges from sole person to community of nations.

 b6,1,3) Collective action ranges from situational confusion to political-social crusade.